MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 **`vstsFeed`** - **Use packages from this Azure Artifacts feed**<br>
 Input alias: `feedRestore`. `string`.
 Optional.
 Use when `selectOrConfig = select`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Include the selected feed in the generated NuGet.config.
-You must have Package Management installed and licensed to select a feed here. projectName/feedName for project-scoped feed.
-FeedName only for organization-scoped feed.
-Note that this is not supported for the test command.
+Includes the selected feed in the generated `NuGet.config`.
+You must have Package Management installed and licensed to select a feed here. `projectName`/`feedName` are both used for project-scoped feeds.
+Only `FeedName` is used for organization-scoped feeds.
+Note: This is not supported for the test command.
 <!-- :::editable-content-end::: -->
 <br>